harryyyyyonpc/tiwalamart/README.md

 # TiwalaMart

-> **Trustless escrow payments for Southeast Asia — powered by Stellar Soroban.**
+> **Trustless escrow marketplace payments for Southeast Asia, powered by Stellar Soroban, where funds are securely locked and only released when transaction conditions are verified on-chain.
+TiwalaMart enables safe, transparent, and fraud-resistant peer-to-peer commerce without relying on intermediaries.**

 ---

+## To Do (remove this when done with project):
+- Add front end
+- Integrate Soroban
+- Edit READme.md

 ## Problem

 Online transactions in the Philippines and across Southeast Asia suffer from a fundamental lack of trust.
 Buyers routinely send payments upfront via e-wallets with no guarantee that goods will be delivered or services completed.
-The result is a cycle of scams, failed deliveries, unresolved disputes, and eroding confidence in digital commerce — especially in informal and peer-to-peer marketplaces.
+The result is a cycle of scams, failed deliveries, unresolved disputes, and eroding confidence in digital commerce - especially in informal, online, and peer-to-peer marketplaces.

 ## Solution